reflectivity/slddb/CONTRIBUTING.rst

 * Is it a bug on the website or the slddb python package?
 * Detailed steps to reproduce the bug.

+Alternatively, you can send an email to slddb@esss.dk .

 Fix Bugs
 ~~~~~~~~